 Raanta, Coyotes blank Kings

-Derek Stepan scored his second goal in as many games and Conor Garland had a goal and assist in the Arizona Coyotes' 3-0 win over the Los Angeles Kings Monday night in Glendale, Ariz.
-Christian Dvorak and Nick Schmaltz had two assists each and Antti Raanta made 30 saves for the Coyotes, who have won four of their last five games.
+Derek Stepan scored his second goal in as many games, and Conor Garland had a goal and an assist in the Arizona Coyotes' 3-0 win over the Los Angeles Kings on Monday night in Glendale, Ariz.
+Jakob Chychrun also scored, Christian Dvorak and Nick Schmaltz had two assists each, and Antti Raanta made 31 saves for the Coyotes, who have won four of their past five games.
 The Kings' three-game winning streak, their longest of the season thus far, came to an end.

 Raanta, the No. 2 goalie for the Coyotes, recorded his first shutout of the season.
 Together with Darcy Kuemper's shutout on Saturday night in a win over the Calgary Flames, the duo became the first goaltending tandem in franchise history to post back-to-back shutouts.
 Arizona has won eight of its last 12 games against Los Angeles.